 This seems to be a source of growing annoyance, going by the genealogy forums.
 The problem seems to be when a photo is copied and then put into another family tree against the wrong individual.

-I intend to write a full article on this topic.
+I’ve written a full article on protecting the photos in your family tree.
 But I’ll briefly offer a solution to those who find this particularly vexing…

 Keep a private tree with photos that you would not want to be misused.
 And keep a second public “skeleton” tree that gives you the benefits of contact and communication.